bbobcik/auderis-test-extra/README.md

 ## Changelog

+### 1.3.7
+* `AbstractKeyValueConverter` supports additional methods how to set a property to a bean;
+  if the property delegate class offers method `setExtraProperty(bean, propertyName, textValue)`, it is used as one of fallback methods.
+Subclasses can provide their own property setting code.

 ### 1.3.6
 * `MultiPropertyMatcher` supports description contexts, where description providers are informed about object that is a subject of testing.